 But first, it’s always good for the sector when The Economist covers it.
 It’s even better when they work with us to analyse and interpret the data behind the pieces.
-The first article is here (including our data) with more to follow in the print edition tomorrow.
+The first article is here (including our data) with more to follow.

 There are very few public, dedicated cross-border payment companies (see our Top 100 list) and no large company has been listed in the sector for many years.
 So this is big news and will impact everyone in the space.

 What do we make then of a company doing $114.5bn of annual FX flow (more than Western Union or PayPal), whose financials were until recently a closely guarded secret?

 While the numbers remain indicative (they have not published their final prospectus), we can see that travel money is the largest segment of the business but is also the slowest growing and carries the slimmest profit margin.

 Comparing Finablr to the rest of the sector then depends how you view it.
 As there is not one true comparable, we need to look at a few.